The Marmot with the CollarDiary of a Philosopher

 There is something strange and extraordinary in this sleep of the Long Night.

 First of all, it is a sleep of a particular type, a benumbing, a torpor.
 It announces itself several days in advance; it comes over us despite ourselves, and we have trouble, on awakening, to shake it off.

 In the second place, it is of a length that is difficult to determine.
-Some think that the Long Night is as long as a half-moon, and indeed, as a whole moon.
+Some think that the Long Night is as long as a half-Moon, or indeed, as a whole Moon.
 Certain animals, who claim that they do not sleep during this time, say that it is still longer.
 But they do this out of idle chatter and to make fun of us.

 All the same, I would like very much just once to count the hours of the Long Night.

 M.01.05.03.02 / M.015